operator-framework/operator-sdk/doc/sdk-cli-reference.md

 ### Flags

-* `--enable-tests` - enable in-cluster testing by adding test binary to the image
-* `--namespaced-manifest` string - path of namespaced resources manifest for tests (default "deploy/operator.yaml")
-* `--test-location` string - location of tests (default "./test/e2e")
 * `--image-build-args` string - extra, optional image build arguments as one string such as `"--build-arg https_proxy=$https_proxy"` (default "")
 * `--image-builder` string - tool to build OCI images.
 One of: `[docker, buildah]` (default "docker")
 * `-h, --help` - help for build

 ### Use

 The operator-sdk build command compiles the code and builds the executables.
-After build completes, the image is built locally in docker.
+After build completes, the image is built locally using the image builder specified by the `--image-builder` flag (default `docker`).
 Then it needs to be pushed to a remote registry.

-If `--enable-tests` is set, the build command will also build the testing binary, add it to the docker image, and generate a `deploy/test-pod.yaml` file that allows a user to run the tests as a pod on a cluster.

 ### Example